Andrew-Philpott/rpg/README.md

   * Input: Level 1 with 100 experience - get experience
   * Output: 100

-* _Spec: The application should be
+* _Spec: The application should be able to make an item object.
-* Input: Level 1 with 100 experience - get experience
+  * Input: Create new item
-  * Output: 100
+  * Output: return item

+* _Spec: The application should be able to make an item object with strength, intelligence, required strength, required intelligence, and name.
+  * Input: Create new item
+  * Output: Name: "Daring Killer", Strength: 2, Intelligence: 2, StrengthReq: 1, IntelligenceReq: 1

 ## Setup/Installation Requirements
 _Clone this repository._